 When: Lunch: Mon-Fri, 11:30am-3pm.
 Dinner: Mon-Thurs, 5pm-10pm; Fri & Sat, 5pm-10:30pm.
 Brunch: Sat & Sun, 11am-3pm

-Order: A bowl of the she-crab soup ($6/cup; $9/bowl).
+Order: A bowl of the she-crab soup ($7/cup; $9/bowl).
 Not a cup, a bowl.
 It’s just too divine a rendition here, presented with crab meat and sherry poised atop a pool of rich, silky, roe-speckled soup.
 Mix it all up for a soup that’s creamy, a little sweet, rich with crab meat and flavor—and absolutely scrumptious mopped up with the to-die-for hot biscuits brought to the table (seriously, save room for a second complimentary round of those).
-Follow it with more crab, if you like—why not?—as there’s a very good Carolina crab cake on the menu, or else try another Southern specialty, like BBQ shrimp and grits or pork shoulder.
+Follow it with more crab, if you like—why not?—as there are very good Carolina crab cakes on the menu, or else try another Southern specialty, like BBQ shrimp and grits or pork shoulder.

 Alternatively: It seems you can’t walk 10 paces in Charleston without stumbling upon some she-crab soup.
-Other renditions we’ve heard praised around town include those at Hank’s Seafood Restaurant (10 Hayne St., map) and, across the bridge in Mt.
-Pleasant, Gullah Cuisine (1717 N Hwy 17, map).
+Another rendition we’ve heard praised around town include the one at Hank’s Seafood Restaurant (10 Hayne St., map).

 ©2020 Eat Your World, LLC - All Rights Reserved